 - How would you build a relationship with a senior staff member that you felt disconnected from?

 Our report, It’s time we all work happy: The secrets of the happiest companies and employees revealed that employees who feel like they have good relationships with other team members are 2.7 times more likely to be happy and satisfied at work.
 With that in mind, here are some simple situational interview questions to explore how a candidate works within a team.

 - What would you do if you felt that another member of your team wasn’t giving 100 per cent on a group project?

 - How might you resolve a disagreement with another colleague?

-Asking questions around competency gives you the opportunity to dig deeper into a candidate’s skill level and will build upon anything striking that you saw when reading their CV.
+Asking hypothetical interview questions around competency gives you the opportunity to dig deeper into a candidate’s skill level and will build upon anything striking that you saw when reading their CV.

 - Is there a situation in which you feel altering work process would improve productivity?
 How might you change things?

 - What would you do if you felt you’d been asked to perform a task that you considered to be outside of your technical skill set?